Eye Allergies?

 - Nonsedating oral antihistamines.

-Eye Allergies can also share symptoms with some eye diseases so accurate diagnosis is very important.
-If symptoms persist or over-the-counter remedies aren’t working it’s time to call an allergist.
-An allergist will review your medical history, and symptoms and conduct tests to make a diagnosis.
+Eye Allergies can also share symptoms with some eye diseases, so accurate diagnosis is very important.
+If symptoms persist or over-the-counter remedies aren’t working, call an allergist.
+An allergist will review your medical history and symptoms and conduct tests to make a diagnosis.

-For children with eye allergies, any treatment should be discussed with your child’s physician.
+Any treatment for children with eye allergies should be discussed with your child’s physician.

-Take the sting out of eye allergies and work with an allergist to set a plan in place to stop future eye allergies from happening.
+Take the sting out of eye allergies by working with an allergist to set a plan to prevent future ones.